forestdb/forestdb.org/models/PLU-2019-projects.md

 We chose "b","z","n","k","l" as our consonants to keep things simple; our set contains only 5 instead of a possible 20+ consonant sounds.
 Moreover, this set contains a super pointy letter “z”, a rather pointy letter “k”, a fringe letter “n”, a rather round letter “l”, and a super round letter “b”.
 This made it easy to estimate corresponding probabilities for each consonant from high roundness (b =0.9) and low roundness (z=0.05) that we thought would closely reflect human intuition.
-This also allowed us to create a polar relationship between states in the model; so that: cR closer to 0; utterance is perceivably more “pointy” cR closer to 1; utterance is perceivable more “round”
+This also allowed us to create a polar relationship between states in the model; so that: cR closer to 0; utterance is perceivably more “pointy” cR closer to 1; utterance is perceivably more “round”

 ~~~~